MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 | 12         | GND       | GND |
 | 16         | PA0       | Force bootloader (LL) buttom |

-1* Alternative test pins for RX and TX.
+1* New pinout for matching the pads of E1743 is PA14 TX and PA15 RX.

 ### Flashing: